ncocana/ollivanders-shop-api-rest/README.md

     flask --debug run
     ```

-4. Click on the IP showed on the terminal (or write the IP on your brower) to access website.
+4. Click on the IP showed on the terminal (or write the IP on your brower) to access the website.

     ```
     * Running on http://127.0.0.1:5000